tytydraco/yessleep/out/At_the_edge_of_Society_we_still_meet_with_our_bosses_Part_Three.md

 Cullen sighed.
 “Okay.
 My… Friends.
 Friendly friends.
 Fits.
 I want to make sure everyone gets through alright.”

 “And?”
-Ron Bigsby waited.
+Ron waited.
 Waited just long enough, sipping fruit juice out of his coffee mug like it was his god given mission to defy its intended use, that Cullen grudged out an answer.

 “My dad.”